gbdev/pandocs/content/Video_Display.md

 # VRAM Background Maps

-The Game Boy contains two 32x32 tile background maps in VRAM at addresses `$9800-$9BFF` and `$9C00-$9FFF`.
+The Game Boy contains two 32x32 tile maps in VRAM at addresses `$9800-$9BFF` and `$9C00-$9FFF`.
+They are known as background tile maps.
 Any of these maps can be used to display the Background or the Window.

 ### BG Map Tile Indexes

-An area of VRAM known as Background Tile Map contains the indexes of the tiles to be displayed.
-It is organized as 32 rows of 32 bytes each.
-Each byte contains the index of a tile to be displayed.
+Each background tile map contains the 1-byte indexes of the tiles to be displayed.

 Tiles are obtained from the Tile Data Table using either of the two addressing modes (described [above](#vram-tile-data)), which